Hull Male Voice Choir is recruiting members now.

-In 2015 we sang, in conjunction with many other choirs, in front of 5000 people at the Albert Hall, raising £1000’s in aid of Cancer Research UK.
-We will be doing so again in 2018.
+In 2018 we sang, in conjunction with many other choirs, in front of 5000 people at the Albert Hall, raising £1000’s in aid of Cancer Research UK.

 The choir sings a wide variety of music from different genres and times to suit all tastes.
 If you are interested fill in the form below and we will get back to you.

 We meet at 7.30pm every Wednesday at the Octagon Centre, Walker St. HU32RA.

 Alternatively you could ring our Recruitment Officer Phil Howard on 01964 630887 for further details.